jeremymcrae/regressor/README.md

 ### Performance
 The graph below compares the times required for simple linear regressions between this package and scipy.stats.linregress, starting from arrays with 100 elements up to arrays with 100 million elements.
+This was run on a 2.6 GHz Skylake CPU.
 In general, this package performs simple linear regression in about 1/15th of the time required by scipy.stats.linregress.

 ![Performance](/docs/performance.svg)